p-hsu/BREW_ME/README.md

 ### Project Status:

+This application is striclty a MVP with the limited function of searching local breweries by city.
+The list below mentions future development ideas that could impove upon the simplicity of function as well as UX/UI aspects of **BREW ME!** Please refer to the **"Beyond MVP"** section for details.

 #### Issues to debug:
-* rending unique info windows for each map markers *(see commented out javascript)*
+* rending unique info windows for each map markers *(see commented out code at end of `script.js`)*

-#### Beyond MVP:

-This application is striclty a MVP with the limited function of searching local breweries by city.
-The list below mentions future development ideas that could impove upon the simplicity of function as well as UX/UI aspects of **BREW ME!**

-* additional Google Map API functions
-    - geolocation
-    - distance from
-    - trip planning
-* storing user data for other functions
-    - ...to save favorite breweries
-    - ...to pull into googleMap functions ie. directions
-* include social networking functions
-    - reviews and ratings
-    - sharing favorites
-* even MORE mobile friendly

 ****